LAX - YTO

 What is the cheapest month to fly from Los Angeles to Toronto?

-The cheapest month for flights from Los Angeles to Toronto is October, where tickets cost C$ 461 on average.
-On the other hand, the most expensive months are July and August, where the average cost of tickets is C$ 738 and C$ 736 respectively.
+The cheapest month for flights from Los Angeles to Toronto is September, where tickets cost C$ 388 (return) on average.
+On the other hand, the most expensive months are December and July, where the average cost of round-trip tickets is C$ 601 and C$ 540 respectively.

 How far in advance should I book a flight from Los Angeles to Toronto?